 Asheville

-Asheville is one of the coolest cities on the East Coast and the heart of the Blue Ridge Mountains.
-It’s full of fun and unusual activities to try.
-With more breweries per capita than any other city in the country, you’ll always have a good time!
-Its vibe is equally adventurous and laid back, with a focus on the spectacular scenery and sustainability that we all adore.
+With more breweries per capita than any other city in the country, you’ll always have a good time if you love beer!
+Its vibe is equally adventurous and laid back, focusing on the spectacular scenery and sustainability we all adore.

 Chapel Hill – Carrboro

-Chapel Hill, and its smaller, hipper neighbor Carrboro, make for a splendid North Carolina adventure.
+Chapel Hill, and its smaller, hipper neighbor Carrboro, make for a splendid North Carolina city adventure.
 As the two areas have grown they’ve merged seamlessly, creating a beautiful blended bubble of Southern charm and alternative artistry.

 Durham

-One of the biggest cities in North Carolina is Durham.
-Durham’s recent renaissance has made it an attractive destination for Carolina travelers.
 The American Tobacco Historic District is a renovated Lucky Strike Factory that has become a cultural haven for the city.
 The Museum of Life and Science has wonders to behold for adults and kids alike.

 Hickory

-Hickory is chock full of historical and cultural heritage sites.
+The small North Carolina city of Hickory is chock full of historical and cultural heritage sites.
 Located in the foothills of the Blue Ridge Mountains, it’s home to a warm welcoming community that helps you to feel right at home.
 The roots of the city lie in craftsmanship, hence the Hickory Furniture Market, a hotspot for handmade, one-of-a-kind pieces.

 For top-notch wining and dining head to Union Square, and be sure to double back there for the weekly farmers market, always full of fresh fares.
 Bakers Mountain Park and Lake Hickory offer outdoor exploration in exquisite natural environments.
-The Hickory Aviation Museum is a must-visit for both history buffs and flight enthusiasts.
+The Hickory Aviation Museum is also a must-visit for both history buffs and flight enthusiasts.

 Boone

-One of the best things to do in North Carolina is head to this mountain town!
-Boone is a favorite candidate for cities in North Carolina you should visit.
-It boasts a laid-back Mountain vibe with plenty of outdoor adventure to be had.
 A hotspot for rock climbers, this is a great place to try your hand or challenge your skills in the craggy terrain.
-Lucky for us, there are several breweries to taste test the local libations, the perfect refreshing reprieve after an active day in Boone.
+Lucky for us, there are several breweries to taste test the local libations, the perfect refreshing reprieve after enjoying a fabulous restaurants after an active day in Boone.

 Wilmington

-The historic district is home to many classic architectural achievements, while the live oaks dressed in Spanish moss make for some dreamy strolls.
-The downtown Riverwalk is a tranquil way to see the sights and explore the shops.
-Take your pick between Wrightsville Beach, Kure Beach, and Carolina Beach each with their own special, sweet seaside scene.
+The historic downtown district is home to many classic architectural achievements, while the live oaks dressed in Spanish moss make for some dreamy strolls.

 Winston-Salem

-The North Carolina Barbecue Trail celebrates the traditional and iconic culinary creations of the South.
-Be sure to take in the street art when on your adventures in the city, there’s a spray-painted surprise around every corner.
+Be sure to take in the street art when on your adventures in the city, there’s a spray-painted surprise around every corner!

 Topsail

 See if you can find Blackbeard’s treasure, legend has it it’s buried somewhere on the island.
 The Missiles and More Museum is a great in-depth look at the area through time.
 Quarter Moon is a cafe, gift shop, book store, and wine bar all in one.
-Jolly Roger Fishing Pier is the perfect place for a big catch.

 Charlotte

-Charlotte is a bustling metropolitan city with many amenities on offer.
-It is the largest city in North Carolina, with a metro population over 2.5 million.
 Here you’ll have your choice of a diverse range of restaurants, shopping, museums, and gardens.
-The Mint Museum is the oldest art museum in the state and home to an impressive collection.
-The NASCAR Hall of Fame is suited to all with a need for speed.
+The Mint Museum is the oldest art museum in the state and home to an impressive collection while the NASCAR Hall of Fame is suited to all with a need for speed.

 Cherokee

-Nestled in the majestic Smoky Mountains lies Cherokee, an often overlooked oasis of origins.
-Hit up Mingo Falls for a waterfall hike in North Carolina that will take your breath away.
-The Museum of the Cherokee Indian is an educational celebration of the rich indigenous heritage of the city.
-Qualla Arts and Crafts features an array of traditional Cherokee works.
+The Museum of the Cherokee Indian is an educational celebration of the rich indigenous heritage of the city and Qualla Arts and Crafts features an array of traditional Cherokee works.

 Greenville